20% Alumni Tuition Fee Discount

 c.
 Provide a statement on the form about how you propose to fund your study (see also condition 4h above).

 d.
-You should also try and ensure that your postgraduate application is handled using your previous student number (you are asked to provide this number when your apply).
+You should also try and ensure that your postgraduate application is processed using your previous student number (you are asked to provide this number when your apply).

 Telephone: +44 (0)191 208 5503